Which of the following best describes the primary structure of a ... | Study Prep in Pearson+

 1

+Understand the concept of protein structure: Proteins have four levels of structure—primary, secondary, tertiary, and quaternary.
+Each level describes a different aspect of the protein's organization.

-Understand the concept of primary structure in biochemistry: The primary structure refers to the linear sequence of building blocks in a biomolecule.
-For nucleic acids, this means the specific order of nucleotides in the chain.
+Define the primary structure: The primary structure refers to the linear sequence of amino acids in a polypeptide chain, connected by peptide bonds.
+This sequence is determined by the genetic code.

-Recall the components of a nucleotide: Each nucleotide consists of three parts: a phosphate group, a sugar (either ribose or deoxyribose), and a nitrogenous base (adenine, guanine, cytosine, thymine, or uracil).

-Learn how nucleotides are linked: Nucleotides are connected by phosphodiester bonds, which form between the phosphate group of one nucleotide and the hydroxyl group on the sugar of the next nucleotide.
-This creates a sugar-phosphate backbone.
+Differentiate the primary structure from other levels: Secondary structure involves local folding into alpha-helices and beta-sheets, tertiary structure describes the overall three-dimensional shape of a single polypeptide chain, and quaternary structure refers to the association of multiple polypeptide subunits.

+Match the description to the correct definition: The primary structure is best described as 'The linear sequence of amino acids joined by peptide bonds.'